cyberark/conjur-puppet/README.md

 Hiera attributes can also be used to inform which secret should be fetched, depending on the node running the Conjur module.
-For example, if `hiera('domain')` returns `app1.example.com` and a Conjur variable named `domains/app1.example.com/ssl-cert` exists, the SSL certificate can be retrieved and written to a file like so:
+For example, if `hiera('domain')` returns `app1.example.com` and a Conjur variable named `domains/app1.example.com/ssl-cert` exists, the SSL certificate can be retrieved and written to a file as shown below:

 ```puppet
 file { '/abslute/path/to/cert.pem':